statisticsnorway/microdata-job-service/README.md

 ### Running unit tests
+Start Docker Desktop if you are on Mac.
-Open terminal and go to root directory of the project and run:
+Open terminal, go to root directory of the project and run:
 ````
 poetry run pytest --cov=job_service/
 ````